Why accommodate a learning disability if you can remove it?

 This work is inherently detail-driven.
 Traditional special education approaches start from diagnoses like “ADHD,” “dyslexia,” “dyscalculia,” “ASD,” etc. These labels are given based on checklists of symptoms in the DSM or diagnostic statistical manual: checklists that were derived through a statistical analysis of what different psychologists are referring to when they use a particular diagnosis label.
 But this doesn’t tell us what’s driving that presentation.
 Thus, it only tells us how to accommodate the problem—not how to solve it.

-At Cajal, we take a very different approach.
+At Cajal, we take a new, neuroscience-driven approach that delivers actionable insights we can use to reduce those challenges themselves.
 We start with the actual performance on learning and social-emotional tasks, and then we dig into the data in the child’s neuropsychological and neurophysio assessments to identify in which of the several discrete neurocognitive skills required to perform those tasks does this child lag behind.
 Using well-normed assessments and our team’s high level of expertise in understanding what combinations of skills you need to perform a given task, we identify which cross-cutting skills are holding back their performance across a range of academic and social skills and then fashion a carefully scaffolded series of tasks requiring the brain to engage in that particular thought process—so the brain applies more neurons to the neural network required to perform it.

 In this way, we are rewiring the child’s brain to apply more resources to those skills they need most to progress.
 Over time, the struggles in the classroom, and the diagnostic labels that described them, are removed, preparing the child to go forward with a broader array of settings and tasks in which they can be successful.